magpylib/magpylib/docs/_pages/user_guide/docs/docs_graphics.md

 The following examples demonstrate how to place the Magpylib `show` output in figures created with the three supported graphic backends.

-In **Matplotlib** we combine a 2D-field plot with the 3D show output, and modify the 3D show output with a line.
+In **Matplotlib** we combine a 2D-field plot with the 3D show output and modify the 3D show output with a line.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt